-What are Urban Heat Islands?
+What is an Urban Heat Island?

-An urban heat island is a metropolitan area that experiences warmer temperatures than its surrounding rural areas.
+An urban heat island (UHI) is a metropolitan area that experiences warmer temperatures than its surrounding rural areas.
 Man-made structures such as concrete buildings and paved asphalt roads absorb and re-emit the sun’s heat more than natural landscapes such as forests and bodies of water.

 Green space or plant-life is limited in urban areas, where structures and buildings are highly concentrated.
 This causes these urban areas to become ‘islands’ of warmer temperatures relative to surroundings.
 Daytime ambient temperatures in urban areas are about 1 – 7°F higher than temperatures in outlying areas and nighttime temperatures are about 2 – 5°F higher.

 What Are Some Strategies for Heat Island Cooling?